 Carla Fernandez’s innovative business method to preserve Mexico’s heritage has found its way into Harvard courses.

 “The Future is Handmade” is a motto that Carla Fernandez takes very seriously.
 She began her career designing costumes for contemporary Mexican dance companies before launching her eponymous fashion brand.
 To create her contemporary, sometimes avante garde designs that put a twist on traditional textiles and patterns, the company works with rural artisan communities around Mexico who are still using ancient techniques.
 The purpose?
 To honor the country’s rich cultural heritage.
 “Artisans are already having to leave their crafts in order to look for other jobs,” says Fernandez, who has been featured in the pages of Elle, Vogue, Wallpaper, T, The New York Times Magazine.
 “Forging these long-lasting relationships is the way to stop Mexican folk art from being extinguished.”
 Her efforts to preserve indigenous culture through contemporary fashion have earned global reputation; they’ve been studied at universities like Harvard, MIT, and New York’s Fashion Institute of Technology, and helped earn her the Prince Claus Award, which recognizes artists making a positive impact on cultural heritage.
 Fernandez recently opened a flagship location in Mexico City’s La Juarez neighborhood, complete with a retail boutique, workshop used for classes, and space for a designer-in-residence program.
-You can also find her designs in boutiques across Mexico, including San Jose del Cabo, San Miguel de Allende, Tulum, and Puebla.
+You can also find her designs in boutiques across Mexico, including San Jose del Cabo, San Miguel de Allende, and Tulum.

 The Interior Designer: Hector Esrawe

 One of Mexico’s leading designers is now one of its most beloved furniture makers.